input-output-hk/haskell.nix/docs/iohk-nix.md

   # our packages
   stack-pkgs = import ./.stack-pkgs.nix;

-  # packages which will require TH and thus
-  # will need -fexternal-interpreter treatment
-  # when cross compiling.
-  th-packages = [
-    "hedgehog" "cardano-crypto-wrapper"
-    "cardano-crypto-test" "cardano-chain"
-    "small-steps" "cs-ledger" ];

   # Build the packageset with module support.
   # We can essentially override anything in the modules
   # section.